 Review the following sections for important information regarding whether a cost is an allowable expense for each award and other criteria affecting the correct expense category (Direct or F&A).

-Before reviewing the sections that follow detailing the general rules and regulations, you may want to read through some specific information on the common charges displayed below.
-Click the Policies content image below to go to this section of the CNG Cost Accounting Standards (CAS) site and then click any or all of the links there to learn more about each category.
+Before reviewing the sections that follow detailing the general rules and regulations, you may want to read through some specific information on the common charges.
+Click to go to the Policies section of the C&G Cost Accounting Standards (CAS) site and then click any or all of the links there to learn more about each category.
 (Don’t forget to bookmark the section for future reference.)

 When direct costs do not fit neatly in the realm of the commonly acceptable, we need to examine each cost to make sure it meets the rules cited in the federal Cost Accounting Standards.